yairchu/yairchu.github.io/site/posts/leet-haskell-in-python.md

 Note that the documentation of `leet` clearly explains an important facet of this approach: just like the Haskell version, its memory consumption is far from ideal.

 Suppose that you want to iterate over the fibonacci sequence until you find the first item to satisfy some condition.
 If this value is the 100-billionth value your program will run out of memory before it reaches it.
-Instead you should be advised to use the canonical, constant-memory Python fibonacci implementation:
+Instead you should be advised to use the canonical, constant-memory fibonacci implementation:

 ```Python
 def boring_fibs():